This page contains frequently asked questions (FAQs) about publishing apps to the Amazon Appstore.

 - Q: How does Amazon prepare my APK for distribution?

-- Amazon wraps your APK with code that allows Amazon to enforce our DRM (if applicable), collect analytics related to the app, evaluate and enforce our program policies, and share aggregated information with you and others regarding the program.
+- Amazon wraps your APK with code that allows Amazon to enforce DRM (if applicable because you opted for it) and authenticate the IAP transactions to protect the developer’s revenue.
 See Understanding Amazon Appstore Submission.

 - Q: How do I add multiple binaries for device targeting to a new app?